 Although blizzards are most common in the Great Plains, the upper Midwest, and the Northeastern U.S., blizzards can occur anywhere in the U.S., excluding the California coast and Gulf coast.
 Regions with colder temperatures and regular snowfall experience blizzards at a higher frequency, but blizzards can also happen in tropical areas at higher altitudes.

 According to the National Weather Service, a blizzard is defined as a winter storm with heavy snow or blowing snow that reduces visibility to ¼ mile or less for three hours or longer and winds of 35 mph or more.
 There are no temperature requirements, although bitter cold temperatures often accompany blizzards.
 Total snow accumulations also vary: some blizzards produce only a few inches of snow, while others produce feet of heavy snow.

 Similar to a blizzard in many ways, ground blizzards are a distinct sub-category of blizzards that are caused by strong winds lifting loose snow or ice on the ground into the air.
 Consequently, precipitation is not required for a ground blizzard to occur, which is a key feature that helps to differentiate blizzards from ground blizzards.

-As with any severe form of weather, specific weather conditions are needed for a blizzard to occur.
+As with any severe weather, specific weather conditions are needed for a blizzard to occur.
 These weather conditions include:

 - Cold air to produce snow.
 For snow to maintain its form, colder temperatures must be present in the atmosphere and the ground.
 If the ground level is too warm, then the snow will melt before hitting the ground.

 - Moisture is needed for clouds and precipitation.
 Before snow can form, moisture must be present.
 Since cold air is poor at holding moisture, most snow is not produced from cold air and instead comes from the water vapor emitted by lakes, rivers, and other sources.

 - Moist air must rise over the cold air to create clouds and snow.
 As warm air flows up a mountainside, warm air eventually rises to form clouds and turn into snowfall.
 Additionally, snow formswhen warm and cold air comes together to form a front.

 Blizzards form when these weather conditions are present simultaneously in an area.
 The mixture of moist and cold air provides the optimal conditions for snowfall.